 These symptoms also include changes in appetite, followed by losing or gaining weight; the appearance of a pessimist mood, dominated by death or suicide-related thoughts; suicidal attempts; incapacity to concentrate, to think straight, to memorize things or make decisions.
 All these may be accompanied by permanent exhaustion, which may lead to insomnia.

-If somebody has at least five of these symptoms, for at least 2 weeks, it's possible for that person to suffer from major depression and because of that he/she must see a therapist for establishing an exact diagnosis.
-But if these symptoms are temporary or if they manifest frequently, yet for a short period of time, these people may be diagnosed as unhappy and do not need to take medication.
+If somebody has at least five of these symptoms, for at least 2 weeks, it's possible for that person to suffer from major depression; he/she must see a therapist for an exact diagnosis.
+But if these symptoms are temporary or if they manifest frequently, for a short period of time, these people may be diagnosed as unhappy and do not need to take medication.

 Depression is very much like bad mood or unhappiness, but in the case of depression, these symptoms can get aggravated through time and can last for months or even years.
 Thus, the patient can only think of catastrophes, losing jobs, the death of someone dear, breaking a relationship, and so on.

 The patient may gradually become more and more lonely, bored, helpless, and extremely sad and overwhelmed by the troubles in his/her life.
 It's essential to have a proper diet when trying to fight and treat depression.